-Selecting a trustee can be a difficult decision with many things to consider.
-Here is a list of things to ponder when selecting a trustee.
+Selecting a trustee can be a difficult decision with many factors to consider.
+Below is a list of considerations to account for when selecting a trustee.
 Our goal is to make sure you have more answers than questions while working with us.

 Take time to interview the trust company and the Trust Officer who will be serving your family.
 How well do they listen?
 Interview several trust companies.
 How long have they been in business?
 How many trusts do they administer?
 What is their history and track record?
 How often do they experience staff turnover?
 What is the complexity of trusts they administer?

 Make sure that fiduciary services are all the trustee does, is not tied to a single investment advisor, is not selling any investment products, CPA services or insurance products, and is not exclusively tied to a single estate planning attorney.

 Make sure the trustee allows your family to select its own Investment Advisor, CPA, and Attorney.
 Understand how decisions are made about your trust, and the timeliness of decisions.
 Is there a Trust Committee utilizing collective wisdom to handle discretionary distributions from your trust?
 Will you be directed to a “call center” in another part of the country?

 Find out how the prospective trustee charges for its services and how its fees compare to other comparable providers.
-Make sure there are no hidden fees and ask to see how trustee fees appear on client statements and accountings.
+Make sure there are no hidden fees and ask to see how trustee fees appear on client statements and accounting.

 Find out how the trustee uses checks and balances, and financial controls to govern disbursements from your trust.
 Ask about corporate governance as well.

 Is the corporate trustee profitable and stable?
 Ask about the regulatory authority that oversees the trustee and ask about their standing with the regulator.

 How many Trust Officers does the trustee have?
 How substantial is the trust company that will be working with your family?

 Be sure to ask for proof of insurance: For fidelity bonding, and errors & omissions coverage.
 Is the carrier stable and does it have a strong financial rating?
 Are coverage limits sufficient?